ros/ros-overlay/README.md

 -----------------
 In managing some 6000 ebuilds, one runs into a few hickups.
 Please don't hesitate to file an issue!

+### List of Failures
+As changes progress, things break.
+You can find a list of failures [here](https://gist.github.com/allenh1/8583d09f6ef4273b6e364e3578edad3d) in the form of a GitHub gist.

 Superflore:
 ------------